zhuweida/markovchain.github.io/README.txt

 This sequnce is much simplier, just write sample text in tweet.txt and use markov text generator to process and then return the outcome in text file and screen.

 The Markov text generator use chain of length 1.
 And the maximum sample text input is 2000.

+How to run the whole code together:
+First step:put all the file in the same folder in cloud9 Second step:open a terminal tab: g++ markov.cpp
+Third step: enter 111.php and tab "run"